sandyschumann/cogflexreplication/README.md

 - analysis_Step7
 This script is to examine scale properties of the scales willingness to fight and item willingness to die.

+- analysis_Step8
+This script is to conduct further exploratory analyses.

 ### Directories